oracle-livelabs/database/datapump-x-platform-migration/02-preparationsource/preparationsource.md

     ![Enabling archive logging in source database](./images/start-src-db-enable-archive.png " ")

-    You might also consider enabling __Block Change Tracking (BCT)__ using the command "alter database enable block change tracking".

 ## Task 4: Configuring Default RMAN Settings (SOURCE)
 The next parameters you're going to set for RMAN work well in the lab.
 For your environment you might have to adopt them by increasing parallelism, the backup destination etc.